hwpaige/spacex-dashboard/docs/README.md

 ## YouTube Integration

-The dashboard embeds YouTube videos for SpaceX launches using the standard `youtube.com/embed` URL.
-This approach provides reliable playback without the referrer header requirements of the privacy-focused `youtube-nocookie.com` domain.
+The dashboard embeds YouTube videos for SpaceX launches using the standard `youtube.com/embed` URL with a custom profile that includes a request interceptor.
+The interceptor sets a valid `Referer` header for all YouTube requests, ensuring compliance with YouTube's embedding policies.

-The embed URL includes parameters for autoplay, muting, looping, and minimal controls to provide an unobtrusive video experience.
+Additionally, the initial page load is performed with an explicit referrer to handle any referrer requirements for the main document request.
 - PyQt6
 - Qt WebEngine
 - FastF1 (for F1 data)